Phhofm/upscale/docs/favorites.md

 # Favorites

 On this page I present my favorite upscaling models for a given example together with a simple recommendation.
+If you want all the upscaling outputs of these examples, head on over to the [multimodels page](./multimodels.md).
->Examples: Left mouse button to drag the image or to move the slider, mouse wheel to zoom in, right mouse button to toggle left model on/off, releasing middle mouse button will activate a short flicker test for the left side of the slider.
+>Example Controls: Left mouse button to drag the image or to move the slider, mouse wheel to zoom in, right mouse button to toggle left model on/off, releasing middle mouse button will activate a short flicker test for the left side of the slider.
 Do not work on mobile.

 ## Buddy